+As an example of the database we performed a look up of associations where LDL cholesterol as measured in the GLGC consortium (31) had a false discovery rate of 0.05 using the MoE approach.
+This returned 287 putative associations, amongst which 111 involved LDL cholesterol influencing other traits and 176 involved other traits influencing LDL cholesterol.
+A large proportion of these traits were metabolites, which are dominated by lipid fractions.
+Filtering to exclude the metabolomic studies ((28,29)) returned 27 associations with 23 traits (Figure 4a).
+There was a strong association with coronary heart disease (0.41 log(OR) per SD, 0.31-0.52, p=2.7×10-12).
+Here the IVW random effects method was chosen after Steiger filtering, indicating a prediction of HP being present amongst the instruments.

-As an example of the database, we performed a look up of associations that causally influence years of schooling (21), or that years of schooling itself causally influences.
-Using a false-discovery rate of 0.05, 45 traits were returned as having some direction of causality with years of schooling (Figure 4).
-Though many of these putative relationships appear to be plausible, it is clear that there are serious limitations to using MR as a panacea for causal inference.
+We also performed a look up of associations that causally influence years of schooling (32), or that years of schooling itself causally influences.
+Using a false-discovery rate of 0.05, 45 traits were returned as having some direction of causality with years of schooling (Figure 4b).
+Several of these putative relationships appear to be plausible, for example the influence of years of schooling on lower risk of Alzheimer's disease has recently been examined (33).
+However it is clear that there are serious limitations in relying on MR as a panacea for causal inference.
 For example, bi-directional causal relationships with college completion exist because of the similarity in trait definitions; and there are several traits (e.g. childhood intelligence and birth weight) which appear to be causally downstream of years of schooling despite this being temporally impossible.
+Though explanations could be conjured for this association, for example parents' schooling influences childhood intelligence, or the genetic instruments are shared across the two traits, an intuitive interpretation of causality cannot be applied.

-The facility to perform these scans has been automated at the MR of everything vs everything (MR-EvE) website, http://shark.epi.bris.ac.uk:3838, though we urge caution on interpretation of these findings.
+The facility to perform these scans has been automated in the MR of everything vs everything (MR-EvE) web application, http://eve.mrbase.org.

 Discussion

 The trend of increasing GWAS sample sizes continues, but while the opportunity that this affords MR to be furnished with more instruments is typically welcomed, here we have shown that it is invalid instruments, exhibiting horizontal pleiotropy or reverse causation, that are more likely to be identified than valid ones.
 Strategising how MR is to be used in practice, therefore, must consider horizontal pleiotropy to be the rule rather than the exception.
-Following a recent flurry in development of MR methodology, we have devised a machine learning approach, MR-MoE, that seeks to predict the performance of each MR method, selecting the one which is most likely to maximise power whilst minimising FDR for a specific dataset.
+Following a recent flurry in development of MR methodology, we have devised a machine learning approach, MR-MoE, that seeks to predict the performance of each MR method, selecting the one which is most likely to maximise power whilst minimising FDR for a specific summary-set.
 The mixture of experts approach that we present here is trained using random forest decision trees applied to extensive and diverse simulations, and we demonstrate that it makes substantial performance improvements over any other single method in the presence or absence of extensive horizontal pleiotropy.
-As such, our method contributes to the field of meta-learning but also to the rapidly growing field of automatic model selection and hyper-parameter optimization in machine learning (citation).
+As such, our method contributes to the field of meta-learning but also to the rapidly growing field of automatic model selection and hyper-parameter optimization in machine learning (34).